p2pderivatives/rust-bitcoin-coin-selection/README.md

 ## Benchmarks

 Benchmarks for the `Branch and Bound Selection` algorithm are written using [Criterion]( https://github.com/bheisler/criterion.rs).
-This is useful for testing new changes and performance optimizations.

 To run the benchmarks use:
 ```